jeffcirceo/boxstarter/README.md

 # boxstarter
-This is where I'm planning to put my boxstarter install script
+This is where I was planning to put my boxstarter install script but I switched to linux